article banner

 However, as we see on the ground, and highlighted in our recent 'Gathering Momentum – the resurgence of M&A in global mining”, a near perfect alignment of factors globally is heralding a new era in mining mergers and acquisitions (M&A).
 By the middle of 2014, 1,132 deals valued at more than US$106-billion have been concluded, surpassing the US$85 billion registered (from over almost 2,000 deals) the previous year.

-Drawing on the insight of more than 250 senior mining executives globally the report finds that one-in-ten junior miners globally expects to enter administration while a quarter of major mining companies anticipate challenges with financial covenants.
-This is expected to introduce significant quantities of distressed assets and low valuations.
-A third of executives at both junior and major mining companies around the world say they are likely to make an acquisition, with an almost equal number indicating they are likely to sell assets.
-The falling commodity prices have also been cited as a driver for M&A activity as companies look to consolidate assets to realise scale, lower productions costs and band together to create effectiveness of scale and to reduce overheads.
+The report reveals that 10% of junior miners globally anticipate entering administration, and a quarter of major mining companies expect challenges with financial covenants.
+This situation is expected to lead to distressed assets and low valuations.
+A third of executives from both junior and major mining companies are considering acquisitions, while an almost equal number are looking to sell assets.
+Falling commodity prices are a key driver for M&A activity, as companies aim to consolidate assets to achieve scale, lower production costs, enhance effectiveness, and reduce overheads.

 The survey responses from South African mining companies are broadly in line with the global results, although there are some material differences with nearly 39% of local companies saying they are quite likely to acquire a unit or division of another miner, compared with 16% globally.
 On the other side of the coin, 12% of local respondents say they are highly likely to be sold or taken over versus the 6% global average.